DougieWougie/ProjectEuler/README.md

 Solutions to [Project Euler](https://projecteuler.net/) in a range of languages (R, Python and VB.Net).

 Mostly not very elegant, I'm not a professional developer having completed a degree in 2018 but hopefully it shows improvement!
 Heck if it even gives you an idea or pointer it was worthwhile.

+Individual problem thoughts and insights are on the [Wiki](https://github.com/DougieWougie/ProjectEuler/wiki).